sdiehl28/tutorial-website/content/posts/model_comparison.md

 In *Introduction to Statistical Learning*, when they are considering the validation curve of model performance on the test set vs model complexity, they suggest using the simplest model that is within one standard deviation of the best test score.
 This heuristic says that simpler is better, up to (an estimated) 1 standard deviation's worth of performance.
 Given that the authors are experts in their field, this seems like an excellent technique for combining Occam's Razor with estimated model performance.

-### Technique Used for this Website
+### Model Selection Criteria Used for this Website

-For most of my Jupyter Notebooks, I will ensure that the models were run with the same random_state, so the cross validation scores are directly comparable.
-I will then display a boxplot of each model's cross validated scores, and if these look similar by eye, I will subtract one from the other and create a boxplot of the paired differences.
-I may also compute a "win/tie/loss" count to compare how many times one model did better than the other over the same train/test splits.
+The models being compared will be run with the same random_state.
+This makes the cross validation scores directly comparable.

+In most cases, displaying a boxplot of each model's cross validated scores is enough to determine by eye which model is better.
+However if the model's performance is close, I will subtract the corresponding scores from each other and create a boxplot of the differences.
+I will also compute a "win/tie/loss" count for comparison.